Note: The links below will

 permanent crew.

-And you thought they just made Tang: A can remotely monitor your car's
+And you thought they just made Tang: A sensor using NASA technology can remotely monitor your car's

 emissions!